 All pupils that arrive late must report with their parent/carer to the school office where the reason for lateness is recorded.
 Children arriving 30 minutes late will be marked absent for the morning sessions in the register.

 Absence due to holiday/other circumstances

 In accordance with current guidelines from the Department for Education, NO holiday will be authorised by the Principal.
 For all absences during term time including appointments, exams etc please complete an 'Absence Request' Form.
 The request for absence must come from a parent/carer with whom the child normally lives.

 As a school, we understand that it may be necessary to take a child out of school for an appointment e.g. GP, dentist, physiotherapist etc. during the school day.
 Where possible, we would ask parents to try to minimise the number of appointments made during school hours and to provide an appointment card/letter to support the absence.
 We thank you in advance for your co-operation with this matter.

-The school can only administer medicine prescribed by a doctor this must accompany a signed 'Administration of Prescribed Medicines' Consent Form.
 Where possibly we request that prescribed medicines are worked around the school day, parents/carers are asked to ensure that any medicine needed falls during break and/or lunchtime where possible.
-Please note that we cannot administer creams or eye drops.
+We ask that, if possible, parents administer creams or eye drops, either before or after school or come in at lunchtime, particularly for younger children.
 Medication and inhalers must be in the original bottle with a spoon from the pharmacy and properly labelled.
 Parents/carers please be reminded that it is your responsibility to ensure that any medication kept in school for your child is regularly checked and in date.